How do you know you have arrived in Paris?

 Egg Whites/Powdered Sugar for the Meringue

 The traditional Tarte au Citron does not have a meringue, but I believe a fabulous one does.
 My French Lemon Tart does.
 Meringue is mostly sugar and egg whites.
 Consequently, the proportions are important to get the sweet, but not too sweet taste.
-Therefore, I have adjusted the amount of sugar found in French recipes a bit to accommodate the U.S. size.
-I use about 90g for four egg whites.
-You may need to adjust if you are creating this in the EU or Australia.
-However, feel comfortable adjusting anywhere between 80g to 100g according to taste.
+Therefore, I have adjusted the amount of sugar found in French recipes a bit because I believe they are a bit too sweet.
+I use about 64g (8 tablespoons) for four egg whites.
+You may need to adjust if you are creating this in Australia.
+However, feel comfortable adjusting anywhere between 50 to 70g according to taste.

 Notes on Technique

-This recipe works for two smaller 18 cm rings as shown here or one 24 cm ring.
-I prefer the smaller rings as it gives a nice shaped slice.
-Rings will work better than a fluted tart pan with a bottom, however, the fluted tart pan will work.
+This recipe works for two smaller 18 cm rings, as shown here, or one 24 cm ring.
+I prefer the smaller rings as it gives a nicely shaped slice.
+I like the rings will work better than a fluted tart pan with a bottom, however, the fluted tart pan will work.

 Pâte Sablée (Pastry Tart)